uqlibrary/technology-training/R/heatmaps/heatmaps_intermediate.md

 View(rawdata)
 ```

-*Step 3: data munging*

-It’s important to note that a lot of visualisations involve gathering and preparing data.
-Rarely do you get data exactly how you need it, so you should expect to do some data munging before producing the visuals.
+It’s important to note that a lot of visualisations involve gathering
+and preparing data.
+Rarely do you get data exactly how you need it, so
+you should expect to do some data munging before producing the visuals.

+Here, we need to remove useless columns, and we also want to rename them
+for clarity.

 ``` r
 rawdata <- rawdata[ , 2:7] # remove superfluous columns